Replacing Vinyl Siding? Here’s What You Need to Know

 Replacing Vinyl Siding

-When making upgrades to your house, it’s helpful to understand the process so you can be an informed decision maker.
-Most people will choose to have a professional install vinyl siding, since it can be a pain to figure out and you can end up with costly mistakes.
+When upgrading your house, it’s helpful to understand the process to be an informed decision-maker.
+Most people will choose to have a professional install vinyl siding since it can be a pain to figure out, and you can end up with costly mistakes.
 But knowing exactly how it works means you can hire the right person and understand their questions and processes.
-Here’s the overview of how vinyl siding is installed (contact us for more information).
+Here’s the overview of the installation process when replacing vinyl siding (contact us for more information).

 It’s clean-up time!
 First, your siding professional will take the old siding off your house.
-You’ll probably need a dumpster to put it all in and for the bits of trash that come from the siding project overall.
-After he or she has cleared all the old siding away, the surface will need to be thoroughly cleaned of old nails and any remaining broken siding pieces or trim.
+You’ll probably need a dumpster to put it all in and for the bits of trash from the siding project overall.
+After he or she has cleared all the old siding away, they will need to thoroughly clean the surface of old nails and any remaining broken siding pieces or trim.

 Next, your hired professional will measure the first wall, using a chalk line to mark the areas where things will go.
-Then he or she will measure the trim and siding pieces.
-Finally, they will cut the pieces and get them ready to go onto the house.
+Then they will measure the trim and siding pieces.
+Finally, they will cut the pieces and prepare them to attach to the house.

-If there is a window on the wall, the siding will need to be cut to fit around the window.
-The final piece of siding will lock on the bottom as usual, but then instead of nailing the top it will slip up into the J-channel trim that was previously installed at the top of the wall.
+If there is a window on the wall, the siding must be cut to fit around the window.
+The final piece of siding will lock on the bottom as usual, but then instead of nailing the top, it will slip up into the J-channel trim that was previously installed at the top of the wall.

 Final clean up time.
 Step back and admire your new siding!

-If you’re ready to re-side your home, reach out to Peak Custom Remodeling for a professional consultation.
+If you’re ready to re-side your home, reach out to your local siding contractor, Peak Custom Remodeling, for a professional consultation.